trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 aren't likely to merge -- , as I have been thinking about it throughout the years?
 My career, the content-carrier, the unloaded freight train and the loaded freight ship, shan't be considered by anything else but their loads.
-Am I, intelligible, through the blank page -- I would be so eager to submit -- , as an answer to your question, and all the questions alike?
+Am I, *intelligible*, through the blank page -- I would be so eager to submit --, as an answer to your question, and all the questions alike?
 {: .prose-block }

 How dissatisfactory are we with the absolute starting point:
-'nothing', which is not even a point, nor a temporal escape from the knowledge we earn while nding the ultimate metaphor […] on all of us, for the people, […] nally exitting the stage, dissolving into not even an absence but pure nothingness?
+'nothing', which is not even a point, nor a temporal escape from the knowledge we earn while finding the ultimate metaphor […] on all of us, for the people, […] finally exiting the stage, dissolving into not even an absence but pure nothingness?
 Inexistence.
 Where all the isms melt like gyzm, the only 'self- contained force' triggering the female egg, and the host's body,